alex-r-bigelow/hanpuku/README.md

 ------------

 ### Installing the Adobe Add-on
-The easiest way to install Hanpuku is via the [Adobe Add-ons](https://creative.adobe.com/addons/products/15087) page.
+The easiest way\* to install Hanpuku is via the [Adobe Add-ons](https://creative.adobe.com/addons/products/15087) page.
 Note that, for hard-core developers, you will probably still need to follow Step 2 below to peek at the DOM with Chrome's developer tools.

+\* Okay, "easy" is a bit of an exaggeration.
+Adobe's add-on system is *very* broken.
+In practice, I've found that you have to mess with your Creative Cloud settings, and possibly completely uninstall / reinstall Illustrator itself to get it to work.
+Even when it does work, it can take a few minutes for extensions to show up in the Creative Cloud "Activity Stream" (the Home tab of the desktop app) after clicking "Install"... and only then can you quit / reopen Illustrator to see it in action.
+If you run into any of these issues, installing from source may be easier.

 ### Installing from the source code
-This way is a little trickier, but many users have had problems with the Adobe Add-ons page.
+This way is a little trickier, but many users (myself included) have had problems with Adobe Add-ons.
+If you've tried the Add-on approach, it's a good idea to click "Remove" on the add-on page before you start, just to be safe.

 #### Step 1
 With Illustrator closed, open the terminal and type or paste these commands: